mothur/mothur.github.io/_wiki/miseq_sop.md

 types so your mileage may vary.
 It is generally easiest to decompress these files and to then move the contents of the Trainset9_032012.pds and the silva.bacteria folders into the MiSeq_SOP folder.
-You will also want to move the contents of the mothur executable folder there as well.
+You will also want to move the contents of the `mothur` executable folder there as well.
-If you are a sysadmin wiz (or novice) you can probably figure out how to put mothur in your path, but this will get you what you need for now.
+If you are a sysadmin wiz (or novice) you can probably figure out how to put `mothur` in your path, but this will get you what you need for now.

+**If you are working on a Mac OS X computer**, the first time you run `mothur` you will get a scary looking message that says, "“mothur” cannot be opened because it is from an unidentified developer. macOS cannot verify that this app is free from malware."
+Click the OK button.
+To permanently get rid of this message right click on the `mothur` icon, highlight "Open with...", and while holding the command key select "Terminal (open)".
+Now you'll get a message that says, "macOS cannot verify the developer of “mothur”.
+Are you sure you want to open it? macOS cannot verify the developer of “mothur”.
+Are you sure you want to open it?"
+Click "Open".
+Repeat this with the `vsearch` app.

-In addition, you probably want to get your hands on the following\...
+You will probably want to get your hands on the following\...

--   [atom](https://atom.io) or some other text editor
+- [Visual Studio Code](https://code.visualstudio.com/) or some other text editor
 - [R](https://www.r-project.org/), Excel, or another program to graph data

-It is generally easiest to use the "current" option for many of the commands since the file names get very long.
-Because this tutorial is meant to show people how to use mothur at a very nuts and bolts level, we will only selectively use the current option to demonstrate how it works.
-Generally, we will use the full file names for this tutorial.

 ## Getting started

-Because of the large size of the original dataset (3.9 GB) we are giving you 21 of the 362 pairs of fastq files.
+Because of the large size of the original dataset (3.9 GB) we are giving you 20 of the 362 pairs of fastq files.
 For example, you will see two
 files: F3D0_S188_L001_R1_001.fastq and
 F3D0_S188_L001_R2_001.fastq.
 These two files correspond to Female 3 on Day 0 (i.e. the day of weaning).
 The first and all those with R1